nxck2005/nxck2005/README.md

-Junior student.
+Junior year student.
 Passionate about low level design.

 ## self.about